aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/ishapecollection/insertclone/_index.md

 ## InsertClone(int, IShape, float, float) {#insertclone_1}

-Inserts a copy of a specified shape to specified position of the collection.
-Width and Height of the new shape are equal to Width and Height of the *sourceShape*.
+Creates a copy of the specified shape and inserts it into the shape collection at the specified index.
+The new shape retains the width and height of the *sourceShape*.

 ```csharp
 public IShape InsertClone(int index, IShape sourceShape, float x, float y)